Last January, I lost what would have been a well paying remote gig because I didn’t have an online portfolio to show my work.

 You get to show your work

 So you are a writer, designer, tailor?
 That’s great.
 You still need to show your work.
-A portfolio is a tangible proof of the work you’ve done and results you have acheived for your clients.
+A portfolio is tangible proof of the work you’ve done and the results you have achieved for your clients.

 It’s also a good way to show what you can do.
-Example a new writer who hasn’t done any jobs can just add a blog and write a few sample posts to show clients they will pitching to.
+For example, a new writer who hasn’t done any jobs can just add a blog and write a few sample posts to show clients they will pitch to.
 And this applies to other industries as well.

 5 FREE TOOLS FOR CREATING AN ONLINE PORTFOLIO

 There are many free sites you can host a portfolio on.
 In this post, I would be listing 5 of them that I’m familiar with.
 I would write another extensive article based on the response to this post, so don’t forget to comment and share!